abims-sbr/GGA_Cloud/docs/source/gga/tripal-chado.md

 - Query type: polypeptide

-- Database blasted against: Genbank_protein
+- Database blasted against: Select database in the list

 Run this only after the following dataset is ready: the output dataset from previous job

 You can populate execution date if you know it.

+---

 For each of the blast2go, blastp/diamond and interproscan analyses:

----

 *Tripal > Synchronize an analysis*